Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/RestrictAccessToTds.md

 You should be prompted for a username and password.
 This must match a user that has a `role` matching the `restrictAccess` attribute on the dataset.

     {%include troubleshooting.html content="
-     In BASIC authentication process, your browser will send _cached_ credentials, if they exist, to the server without giving you a chance to re-enter.
+     In the BASIC and DIGEST authentication processes, your browser will send _cached_ credentials, if they exist, to the server without giving you a chance to re-enter.

      You will need to clear your browser cache of incorrect or out-of-date credentials in order to authenticate successfully.
      Depending on your browser, this may require exiting all instances of the browser and restarting it.

      Furthermore, make sure your user has the `restrictedDatasetUser` security role in addition to the role needed to access the desired dataset.
      " %}